michaeldhu/docs/js/built-in-objects.md

 ### instance methods

 - `Object.prototype.hasOwnProperty(prop)` returns a boolean indicates whether the object has the specific property as it's own property.
 No checking for prototype chain.
-Be careful about non-prototype object and overridden hasOwnProperty.
+Be careful about null-prototype object and overridden of hasOwnProperty.
 - `Object.prototype.isPrototypeOf(obj)` checks if this object exists in another object's prototype chain.
 - `Object.prototype.propertyIsEnumerable(prop)` returns a boolean indicates whether the specific property is this object's own enumerable property.
 Most built-in properties are non-enumerable by default.
 - `Object.prototype.toLocaleString()` returns a string representing the object.
 This method is meant to be overridden by derived objects for locale-specific purposes.
 All objects inherit from Object.prototype inherit the toLocaleString method.
 Object's toLocaleString returns the result of calling this.toString().